The Big 5 Life-Threatening Rhythms Nurses Must Know

 What it is:

-The monitor shows a rhythm, but there is no pulse.
-The heart’s electrical system works, but the muscle can’t pump.
+The monitor may show a rhythm, but there is no pulse.
+The heart’s electrical system works, yet the muscle cannot pump effectively.

-• Can look like normal sinus rhythm, bradycardia, or other organized rhythm — but there’s NO PULSE.
+• Can mimic normal sinus rhythm, bradycardia, or other organized rhythms — but no pulse

 5️⃣ Torsades de Pointes